Sign up now for FREE to read our insider reviews in full Sign Up Now

 Special Educational Needs at Heathfield is catered for by the Learning Support Department.
 Heathfield has welcoming purpose-built rooms to accommodate either 1:1 or group teaching and the support provided is tailored to suit the individual requirements.
 Each student has an Individual Learning Plan which will highlight the recommendations made by an Educational Psychologist or Child and Adolescent Psychiatrist(or external professionals if you prefer), and is formulated by the student and staff, setting out their strengths and weaknesses.
 These are shared with the staff and updated regularly.

 The department is led by a team of qualified staff who provide individual sessions.
 The lessons specifically focus on the differing needs of the student.
-Spectrum also administers EFL (extra English for international students), providing additional English Language lessons to international students.
+The department also administers EFL (extra English for international students), providing additional English Language lessons to international students.
 They have the opportunity to sit examinations externally to gain English qualifications which may assist when applying to British universities.
 Since the school's services are ‘in house’ there is considerable liaising between class teachers and SEN staff in order to ensure that every student progresses well.

 This school currently provides the following support for pupils' mental health needs